ppy/osu-wiki/news/2026/2026-07-20-osucatch-world-cup-2026-concludes.md

 Of course, I would love to participate again next year.
 If we have a similar team and the same motivation, I truly believe we can aim for another strong result and keep making France proud.

-If we end up not being able building a team; I would also love to contribute to CWC scene as a testplayer/mapper similar to 2023.
+If we end up not being able to build a team; I would also love to contribute to CWC as a testplayer/mapper similar to 2023.

 </div>